Sunshine Through Golf Camp Program

 With RevelationGolf, the CDGA Foundation puts on clinics at the Great Lakes Naval Base, Cog Hill, the Three-Hole Sunshine Course at Midwest Golf House and the region’s various VA hospitals.

-In 2019, the CDGA Foundation is administering Blind Veterans Golf Outings in conjunction with the Hines VA Hospital's Central Blind Rehabilitation Center (CBRC).
-A total of 15 clinics will take place during the year at various clubs throughout the Chicago District.
+In 2019, the CDGA Foundation began to administer Blind Veterans Golf Outings in conjunction with the Hines VA Hospital's Central Blind Rehabilitation Center (CBRC).
+A total of 15 clinics took place during the year at various clubs throughout the Chicago District.

 Youth on Course